psychoinformatics-de/datalad-cbbsimaging/docs/source/demos/dicomdb.rst

    datalad install -d . -s ../7t
    datalad install -d . -s ../3t

-   # this second part needs to be done everytime the metadata DB shall be updated
+   # this second part needs to be done every time the metadata DB shall be updated
    # get the latest state of the scanner datasets (no heavy stuff is moved around)
    datalad update --merge -r
    # aggregate from the aggregated metadata